Transitional Housing Assistance Grants for Victims of Sexual Assault, Domestic Violence, Dating Violence, and Stalking Program

 U.S. Department of Justice (DOJ), Office on Violence Against Women (OVW)

-The OVW Transitional Housing Assistance Grants for Victims of Sexual Assault, Domestic Violence, Dating Violence, and Stalking Program focuses on a holistic, victim-centered approach to providing transitional housing services that move survivors into permanent housing.
-Grants made under this grant program support programs that provide assistance to victims of sexual assault, domestic violence, dating violence, and/or stalking who are in need of transitional housing, short-term housing assistance, and related supportive services.
-Successful transitional housing programs provide a wide range of flexible and optional services that reflect the differences and individual needs of victims and that allow victims to choose the course of action that is best for them.
-Transitional housing programs may offer individualized services such as counseling, support groups, safety planning, and advocacy services as well as practical services such as licensed child care, employment services, transportation vouchers, telephones, and referrals to other agencies.
-Trained staff and case managers may also be available to work with survivors to help them determine and reach their goals of permanent housing.
+The OVW Transitional Housing Assistance Grants for Victims of Sexual Assault, Domestic Violence, Dating Violence, and Stalking Program (Transitional Housing Assistance Grant Program)n focuses on a holistic, victim-centered approach to providing transitional housing services that move survivors into permanent housing.
+Awards made under this grant program support programs that provide assistance to victims of sexual assault, domestic violence, dating violence, and/or stalking who are in need of transitional housing, short-term housing assistance, and related supportive services.
+Successful transitional housing programs provide a wide range of flexible and optional services that reflect the differences and individual needs of victims and allow victims to choose the course of action that is best for them.
+Transitional housing programs may offer individualized services such as counseling, support groups, safety planning, and advocacy services as well as practical services such as licensed child care, employment services, transportation vouchers, and referrals to other agencies.
+Trained staff and case managers may also be available to work with survivors to help them determine and reach their goals for permanent housing.

-- Programs that provide transitional housing, including funding for the operating expenses of existing transitional housing;
+- 1. Programs that provide transitional housing, including funding for the operating expenses of newly developed or existing transitional housing;

-- Programs that provide short-term housing assistance, including rental or utilities payments assistance and assistance with related expenses such as payment of security deposits and other costs incidental to relocation to transitional housing; and
+- 2. Programs that provide short-term housing assistance, including rental or utilities payment assistance and assistance with related expenses such as payment of security deposits and other costs incidental to relocation to transitional housing; and

-- Programs that provide voluntary, supportive services designed to enable a minor, an adult or a dependent of such minor or adult (see page 12 regarding services to children) who are fleeing sexual assault, domestic violence, dating violence, and/or stalking to locate and secure permanent housing and integrate into a community by providing those survivors with services such as transportation, counseling, child care services, case management, employment counseling, and other assistance.
+- 3. Programs that provide support services designed to enable a minor, an adult, or a dependent of such minor or adult, who is fleeing a situation of sexual assault, domestic violence, dating violence, and/or stalking to:

-As applicants address their plans to implement one or more of the above purpose areas, they are encouraged to consider the following activities in the development of their application:
+As applicants address their plans to implement one or more of the above purpose areas, they are encouraged to consider the following:

-- Creating innovative partnerships that improve the overall value and effectiveness of transitional housing by bringing together victim service providers, housing and homelessness organizations, and faith-based and community organizations to provide a broad spectrum of support services that promote self-sufficiency for survivors of sexual assault, domestic violence, dating violence, or stalking, such as mentoring, job training, childcare, and literacy education;
+- 1. Creating innovative partnerships that improve the overall value and effectiveness of transitional housing by bringing together victim service providers, housing and homelessness organizations, and underserved population specific organizations to provide a broad spectrum of support services that promote self-sufficiency for survivors of sexual assault, domestic violence, dating violence, or stalking, such as mentoring, job training, childcare, and literacy education;

 History of Funding